MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L15_Implement_Security_and_Compliance_in_an_Azure_Pipeline.md

 #### Task 1: Create and configure the team project

-In this task, you will use Azure DevOps Demo Generator to generate a new project based on the [Mend-Bolt template](https://azuredevopsdemogenerator.azurewebsites.net/?name=Mend-Bolt&templateid=77362)
+In this task, you will use Azure DevOps Demo Generator to generate a new project based on the [WhiteSource-Bolt template (to be renamed Mend Bolt)](https://azuredevopsdemogenerator.azurewebsites.net/?name=WhiteSource-Bolt&templateid=77362)

 1. On your lab computer, start a web browser and navigate to [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net).
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.